 4. Build and leverage relationships: The shipping industry relies heavily on solid relationships between shippers and carriers.
 In times of disruption, well-established partnerships can help secure capacity at manageable costs.
 These relationships should extend beyond ocean carriers to include rail, air, and trucking services, all of which may face capacity constraints during a potential ILA port strike.

-5. Create a communication Plan: Proactively communicate with customers if service issues occur.
+5. Create a communication plan: Proactively communicate with customers if service issues occur.
 Importers across the landscape will be facing the same challenges and setting expectations as early as possible is welcome in a time of disruption.

 We encourage all shippers to be prepared and to launch mitigation plans today.
 Building a robust contingency plan is crucial for a resilient supply chain.
 However, there is no need to panic yet—an agreement between the ILA and USMX is still possible.
 There is hope for a resolution, and we should remain optimistic while preparing for the worst.